Blueshawk/flipper/README.md

 # flipper
 Linux "Tablet Mode" for Acer R3-471t-54t1

-This script prepares your linux laptop for "tablet mode".
+This script prepares your linux laptop for flipping into "tablet mode".
 While its designed specifically for my use on the Acer R3-471t-54t1 it should work with any distro using X.

 **What this does;**
 -Checks Keyboard and Touchpad state